KIPC 2016 : 30 June to 3 July

 Since its inception in 1987, the primary purpose of the KIPC Trust has been to present NZ’s most recognised classical music competition for solo piano.
 Initially a national event the competition became international from 2012.

-It is held in the first week of July every second year at the Turner Centre in Kerikeri, located in the scenic Bay of Islands, Northland, New Zealand.
+It is held biennially over the first weekend of July at the Turner Centre in Kerikeri, located in the scenic Bay of Islands, Northland, New Zealand.
 The venue has a 400 seat auditorium with a 9 foot Steinway grand piano.

-Our Patron, New Zealand pianist Michael Houstoun, was involved from the outset and created the competition format.
+Our Patron, New Zealand pianist Michael Houstoun, was involved from the outset and created the original competition format.

-The total prize purse will be NZ$30000 with a first prize of NZ$15000.
+The total prize purse was NZ$30000 with a first prize of NZ$15000.